 Last weekend I was coerced into going camping.
 OK, when I say coerced I may be exaggerating, but after spending two nights in a tent with the dogs I was very grateful knowing that I had booking a luxury Birmingham hotel to recover in before heading home.
-The dogs were packed off with my mum, while me and hubby headed North from our campsite in Dorset to pay a visit to the Park Regis Hotel in Birmingham.
+From our campsite I headed north to pay a visit to the Park Regis Hotel in Birmingham.

 Location: Broad Street

 Birmingham is a busy city and so I was relieved when I found out the hotel had it’s own car park, and even better that the car park was just inside the ring road – so not too much Birmingham traffic to deal with.
 In fact the hotel is perfectly located for visiting the city as you aren’t right in the thick of the traffic, but you’re right on Broad Street where the majority of the pubs and restaurants are located, as well as easy access to the canals.

 We found that for 2 days the location was ideal.
 One of the days was easy to head out of the city to Cadbury World and the other day we left the car in the car park and walked into the city centre.
 It was about a 20 minute walk to the Bull Ring Shopping Centre so not too far to carry your shopping haul home.
 Although it is uphill at some points so if you’ve really stretched the credit card I’d recommend a taxi!

 Parking is £10 per day in the hotel car park.
 Ignore the signs about paying at the meter and head in and ask them to add it to your bill as they charge £16 per day at the meter for non-residents.

 First impressions count in my book.
 As you enter on the ground floor you are greeted by the most spectacular chandelier.